-- If software modifies a paging-structure entry that identifies the final page frame for a page number (either a PTE or a paging-structure entry in which the PS flag is 1), it should execute INVLPG for any linear address with a page number whose translation uses that PTE.1 - (If the paging-structure entry may be used in the translation of different page numbers see Section 4.10.3.3 software should execute INVLPG for linear addresses with each of those page numbers; alternatively, it could use MOV to CR3 or MOV to CR4.) - If software modifies a paging-structure entry that references another paging structure, it may use one of the following approaches depending upon the types and number of translations controlled by the modified entry: - Execute INVLPG for linear addresses with each of the page numbers with translations that would use the entry.
-However, if no page numbers that would use the entry have translations (e.g., because the P flags are 0 in all entries in the paging structure referenced by the modified entry), it remains necessary to execute INVLPG at least once. - Execute MOV to CR3 if the modified entry controls no global pages. - Execute MOV to CR4 to modify CR4.PGE. - If CR4.PCIDE = 1 and software modifies a paging-structure entry that does not map a page or in which the G flag (bit 8) is 0, additional steps are required if the entry may be used for PCIDs other than the current one.
-Any one of the following suffices:
+- If software modifies a paging-structure entry that identifies the final page frame for a page number (either a PTE or a paging-structure entry in which the PS flag is 1), it should execute INVLPG for any linear address with a page number whose translation uses that PTE. - (If the paging-structure entry may be used in the translation of different page numbers see Section 4.10.3.3 software should execute INVLPG for linear addresses with each of those page numbers; alternatively, it could use MOV to CR3 or MOV to CR4.) - If software modifies a paging-structure entry that references another paging structure, it may use one of the following approaches depending upon the types and number of translations controlled by the modified entry: - 1.
+Unlike INVLPG, page faults need not invalidate all entries in the paging-structure caches, only those that would be used to translate the faulting linear address. - 2.
+One execution of INVLPG is sufficient even for a page with size greater than 4 KBytes.